Resume Writing

 6 Pro Tips for Real Estate Cover Letters in 2026

-These aren’t theories.
-These come from actual broker-owners and recruiting directors we’ve interviewed.
+These are not theories.
+These come from actual broker-owners and recruiting directors we have interviewed.

-- Name-drop the specific office or team.
+2. Name-drop the specific office or team.
 “I want to join your luxury division in Newport Beach” beats “I want to join your company” by a mile.
-It proves you’ve done the research.
+It proves you did the research.

 3 Common Mistakes That Kill Real Estate Cover Letters